Mon - Fri: 9:00AM - 5:00PM EST

 Court Rulings on School Liability and Negligent Supervision Cases

-Numerous cases of negligence in schools have also involved a lack of or inadequate supervision of students when using equipment in the laboratory, playground, and other activities.
-However, even though a school has a higher duty to supervise students with special needs, not every student injury results from negligence by the school or its personnel.
+Numerous cases of negligence in schools have also involved a lack of or inadequate supervision of students when using equipment in the laboratory, on the playground, and during other activities.
+However, even though a school has a higher duty of care for disabled students, not every student injury results from negligence by the school or its personnel.
 Again, liability depends on the circumstances.
 Let’s take a look at two cases.

 In Montana, a teacher had forbidden a developmentally disabled student from using specific equipment in the playground.
 Her “rule” became the professional standard of care for this child.
 On the day he slid down a pole on this equipment, fell, and fractured his tibia, his teacher was absent.
 At the time of the accident, the substitute teacher and another were on the playground supervising students.
-The boy’s parents sued the district for failing to manage their son correctly.
-A jury determined that there was no negligent supervision on the part of the substitute teacher and held for the district.
+The boy’s parents decided to sue the school district for negligence in failing to manage their son properly.
+A jury determined that there was no negligent supervision on the part of the substitute teacher and ruled in favor of the district.

-The parents appealed to the state Supreme Court, which observed that a verdict cannot be reversed when supported by substantial, credible evidence.
-In this case, the substitute teacher testified that she was watching five students, all requiring special attention.
+The parents appealed to the state Supreme Court, which noted that a verdict cannot be reversed unless supported by substantial and credible evidence.
+In this case, the substitute teacher testified that she was supervising five students, all of whom required special attention.
 All parties agreed that the substitute teacher had a duty to supervise the student closely.
 However, the fact that the substitute had failed to see this student climbing the equipment did not constitute a breach of duty (Morgan v.
-Great Falls School Dist.
+Great Falls School Dist..
 No. 1, 995 P.2d 422 [Mont.
 2000]).

 In this example, the professional standard of care was that the student would not play on the equipment.
 However, the focus in this case was not on this standard but on the general supervision provided at the time.
-Regardless of the standard, the court determined that because the substitute teacher provided supervision, as required, the school was not liable for negligent supervision resulting in his injury.
+Regardless of the standard, the court determined that because the substitute teacher provided the required supervision, the school was not liable for negligent supervision resulting in the injury.
 In other words, the teacher was doing her job.
-Would the result have been different if the complaint focused on the playground rule set by the teacher and the school’s duty to ensure that the substitute teacher enforced the rule?
+Would the result have been different if the complaint had focused on the playground rule set by the teacher and the school’s duty to ensure that the substitute teacher enforced it?

-Negligent hiring, supervision, and retention of school bus drivers and other school employees can also lead to a special needs child getting hurt at school and cause severe cases of negligence in schools.
+Parents can also sue the school for negligence when negligent hiring, supervision, and retention of school bus drivers and other school employees cause a special needs child to get hurt at school.

 A child with disability sitting in a wheelchair at a school bus door with a student supervisor behind him

 In Louisiana, a student with spina bifida and hydrocephalus was unable to walk.
 The school provided transportation in a specially equipped bus.
-A bus aide was required to secure the student in the wheelchair with a lap restraint, but neither the wheelchair nor the bus provided the means of securing his upper body.
+A bus aide was required to secure the student in the wheelchair with a lap restraint, but neither the wheelchair nor the bus provided a means of ensuring the student’s upper body was secure.
 After picking up the student, the bus driver backed the bus into a car as his mother watched.
 She asked the child if he was hurt.
 The boy didn’t respond, and the mother permitted him to continue to school.
 When he returned home with a bruised forehead and complained of head and back pain, the family took him to an emergency room.
 The family sued the school board for negligent supervision, seeking reimbursement for treatment costs.
 A court found the school liable for the boy’s injuries.

 In this case, would the student have been protected from harm if the child’s upper body had been secured?
 More than likely, he would not have been injured.
 This raises an important question: Would a reasonable person know that if the child’s upper body was not secure in his wheelchair and there was an accident, the child would likely become injured?
 If injury is foreseeable, those in charge are responsible for ensuring safety and avoiding cases of negligence in schools.
 This student’s safety could be reasonably assured if those in charge had provided him with a wheelchair and a bus equipped to secure him across his lap and upper body.